Walkthroughs / Blue Prince / Puzzle Room Solutions and Exact Answers

 DogMundanity

-When all eight are placed correctly, a hidden panel opens with Trophy 8 and two Allowance Tokens.
+When all eight are placed correctly, a hidden panel opens with the Infinity Trophy and two Allowance Tokens.
 If the mansion blocks your Rank 8 door before you can use Key 8, do not force a messy route with no steps left.
 Bank the Gallery solve, reset your plan, and aim the next day around locked doors on Rank 8.
-That is the Blue Prince loop in miniature: today's nonsense becomes tomorrow's clean line through the house.

 Ask for help in the comments below!